Johnny Crawford: Acting

 Among his films, Crawford played an American Indian in the adventure film Indian Paint (1965).
 He played a character involved with a disturbed young girl played by Kim Darby in The Restless Ones (1965), and played a character shot by John Wayne's character in El Dorado (1966).
 He played young deputy Billy Norris in The Big Valley episode "The Other Face of Justice" in 1969.

+US Army

-While enlisted in the United States Army for two years, Crawford worked on training films as a production coordinator, assistant director, script supervisor, and occasional actor.
+While enlisted in the US Army for two years, Crawford worked on training films as a production coordinator, assistant director, script supervisor, and occasional actor.
 His rank was sergeant at the time of his honorable discharge in December 1967.

-He also appeared in an episode of the television series Hawaii Five-O.
+He appeared in an episode of the television series Hawaii Five-O.